Immediations

-In 2009, immediations initiated an occasional series of period-specific, themed volumes with immediations Conference Papers 1: Art and Nature, Studies in Medieval Art and Architecture (ISBN 978-1907485008), edited by Laura Cleaver, Kathryn Gerry, and Jim Harris.
+In 2009, Immediations initiated an occasional series of period-specific, themed volumes with Immediations Conference Papers 1: Art and Nature, Studies in Medieval Art and Architecture (ISBN 978-1907485008), edited by Laura Cleaver, Kathryn Gerry, and Jim Harris.

 2014 marked the journal's tenth year, celebrated by a series of events including a Conference on 17 January 2015 at the Courtauld Institute of Art.
-The conference featured past contributors and editors, who discussed their current research or the ways in which the trajectory of their careers in the art world reflected their original contributions to immediations.
+The conference featured past contributors and editors, who discussed their current research or the ways in which the trajectory of their careers in the art world reflected their original contributions to Immediations.

+The twentieth issue (2023) of Immediations was marked by the theme of 'disruption'.
+The following edition (2024) considered ‘Art on the Edge’.

 Editors

 Previous editors-in-chief have been: